boldsuck/haveno-reto-docs/docs/haveno-ui/security.md

 #### Force Tor routing on monero traffic from RetoSwap:

-Syncing your monero wallet is using clearnet by default (transactions are broadcasted over Tor).
+Syncing your Monero wallet is using clearnet by default (transactions are broadcasted over Tor).
 If you want to do it over Tor to keep your complete haveno/monero traffic private:
 Edit your *haveno.properties* file located at `{haveno-reto-path}/haveno.properties` and add<br>
 **--useTorForXmr=ON** in a new line (**--useTorForXmr=AFTER_SYNC** is the default arg) This setting is also in the GUI in the tab `Settings` -> `NETWORK INFO`.